News and Announcements

 09.30.2024

 In a new Front Matter feature, PNAS reports on work published in Nature Aging by Thomas Stoeger, PhD demonstrating that biological aging is associated with decreased expression of longer genes.
 This report covers an earlier article by Stoeger and his collaborators published in Trends in Genetics and featured on the front page of cell.com.
 A new focus on the molecular-level physical processes of aging could provide new insights on old genomic datasets, paving the way for diagnostic tests based on new biomarkers and a new, conceptually different class of interventions.
-You can read more about this discovery and its potential implications in this press release by Cell Press.
-See also this article in Northwestern Now.
+You can read more about this discovery and its potential implications in this news release by Cell Press, and in this article.

 09.17.2024